-- Ask questions to let your members know you are actively listening. - Use open ended questions like "Can you tell us more about..." - Use techniques like 'person holding the ball speaks' to bring attention to the speaker. - Ask members to face the speaker. - Minimize distractions. - Make sure people can see each other without needing to move. - Provide comfortable seating in a safe and private space. - Allocate plenty of time for discussions, questions, and answers. - Add movement. - Include safe and fun physical activities, like seated ball throwing, feet tapping, drum circles, etc. - \circ Music and body movements cause the release of endorphins. - Discuss different topics. - Do not limit meetings to only stroke related topics.
+- Asking questions to let your members know you are actively listening. - Use open ended questions like "Can you tell us more about..." - Use techniques like 'person holding the ball speaks' to bring attention to the speaker. - Ask members to face the speaker. - Minimizing distractions. - o Make sure people can see each other without needing to move. - o Provide comfortable seating in a safe and private space. - Allocating plenty of time for discussions, questions, and answers. - Adding movement. - Include safe and fun physical activities, like seated ball throwing, feet tapping, drum circles, etc. - o Music and body movements cause the release of endorphins. - Discussing different topics. - Do not limit meetings to only stroke related topics.
 Include time for general topics about life, recent movies or books, hobbies, travels/adventures, etc.